 1. All exit routes have operational detection systems 2.
 No gaps exist in the No-Escape Perimeter 3.
 All systems meet performance standards 4.
-Interstate agreements are current and operational redacted for security).
+Interstate agreements are current and operational

 (b) Any gaps identified must be closed within 90 days.